-When dealing with a situation where Doc Martens boots are too loose, there are several steps that can be taken to ensure a comfortable fit.
+When dealing with a situation where Doc Martens’s boots are too loose, several steps can be taken to ensure a comfortable fit.
 First, it is essential to determine the correct size.

 Alternatively, inserting insoles specifically designed for boots can also help to alleviate the issue of a loose fit.
 Another practical solution is to consider a half-size down, which may provide a better fit, especially if the boots are only a tad too roomy.
 Experimenting with different options, such as trying on different sizes or using insoles, can help achieve the desired fit for Doc Martens boots.